anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Setting goals is the first step in turning the invisible into the visible.
+Quote: Choose a job you love, and you will never have to work a day in your life.

-By: Tony Robbins
+By: Confucius